 Now that you've got the food taken care of, here are a few final ideas to put the finishing touches on your party.
 Throw in a few vintage style serving pieces on some southern linens and ask your guests to dress in early 1960's style clothes.
 As your guests arrive, have a few casual hands of Bridge in play as appetizers or snack foods are passed around while the main dishes are finishing up.
 Once everyone is stuffed to the hilt, it's time to curl up and watch the movie!

-(thank you for shopping our affiliate links – they help keep Brownie Bites online!)
+(thank you for shopping our affiliate links via our Amazon Associates membership - they help keep Brownie Bites online!)

 Pint-sized Mason Jars

 Serving your lemonade, sweet tea, or any beverage in these mason jars will add some instant southern flavor to your party!

 There is something about gingham and checkered patterns that scream "Old South" to me.
 Wouldn't these placemats and napkins be cute when used to serve all your yummy southern dishes?
 There are several colors and sizes available - pick one to match your theme!